 - Alternative options to consider

 - What are the requirements for a foundation course?

 - Where can I study a foundation course?

-- How can I help my teen decide what to do after secondary school?
+- How can I decide what to do after secondary school?

-There are plenty of routes for young people to go down after they’ve finished secondary school.
-Some teenagers may have their sights set on one of the top universities in the UK, while others are keen to study abroad or take on a flexible online course.
+There are plenty of routes to go down after finishing secondary school.
+Some of you may have your sights set on one of the top universities in the UK, while others may be keen to study abroad or take on a flexible online course.

-If you’re the parent of a school-leaver who is currently establishing their path moving forward, foundation courses may have come up as you look into their options.
-You may be wondering what a foundation year is, and what a foundation year is like for students.
+If you’re currently establishing your path moving forward, foundation courses may have come up as you look into your options.
+You may be wondering what a foundation year is, and what a foundation year is like for students…

-In this article, we’ll give you an overview of what foundation courses are all about, and help you determine whether a foundation course at a UK university or college may be a good option for your teenager.
+In this article, we’ll give you an overview of what foundation courses are all about, and help you determine whether a foundation course at a UK university or college may be a good option for you.